-Place Fairy Castle Cactus in a bright sunny location that is away from drafts or air conditioning.
-When you water, water until the liquid comes out of the drainage holes and then allow the soil to dry out before watering.
+Place Fairy Castle Cactus in a bright sunny location away from drafts or air conditioning.
+When you water, water until the liquid comes out of the drainage holes, and then allow the soil to dry out before watering.
 Overwatering is the easiest way to damage a cactus.
 Fairy Castle Cactus care is most effortless in winter when you can cut in half the amount of water the plant receives.

 Fertilize with a good cactus fertilizer in spring when growth resumes.
 Feed monthly or with irrigation in a dilution that is half strength.
 Suspend the feeding in winter.

 Fairy Castle Cactus needs plenty of space for its roots.
-Repotting should be done every other year or when the plant has outgrown its pot.
+Therefore, repotting should be done every other year or when the plant has outgrown its pot.

 Fairy Castle Cactus propagates quite easily from cuttings.
 Simply sever a branch and replant in moist, well-drained soil.
 It helps to allow the cut end to dry out and harden before you replant it.
 This makes it easier for the new cactus to form roots.

 - Back to genus Acanthocereus